mis à jour

 Hébergement

-You'll have your own room in a shared house in the camp, with two bathrooms, a kitchen and a living room - so showers, warm waters, wifi.
+You'll have your own room in a shared house, with two bathrooms, a kitchen and a living room - so showers, warm waters, wifi.
+In regular intervals you'll sleep with the dogs in the cabin next to the dogyard.

 It's best to get to the nearest town every once in a while to stock up your food supplies, so you can either cook for yourself or join forces with the others to experience the different styles.
 Just remember to be patient and accepting so as to get along nicely with everyone - it's much nicer in the dark winter days that way.